dart-lang/sdk/runtime/docs/compiler/type_testing_stubs.md

 ## JIT mode

-In JIT mode we build the TTS lazily on first involcation (the TTS of types will be initialized to the `LazySpecializeTypeTest` stub).
+In JIT mode we build the TTS lazily on first invocation (the TTS of types will be initialized to the `LazySpecializeTypeTest` stub).
 If later on more classes get loaded and the TTS fast path starts failing we re-build the TTS.

 After a hot-reload we reset all types to the lazy specialize TTS.